 Direct Subsidized Loans

-If you have a significant financial need, you could qualify for Direct Subsidized loans.
+If you have a significant financial need, you could qualify for Direct Subsidized Loans.
 The government subsidizes the interest on these loans while you’re in school, during your grace period, or if your loans are in deferment.
 Loan amounts and interest rates vary, but you can get up to $5,500 per year.
-The fixed interest rate is 5.05% on loans disbursed on or after July 1, 2019, and before July 1, 2020.
+The fixed interest rate is 5.05% for new loans.

 Direct Unsubsidized Loans

 If you don’t have financial need, you can qualify for unsubsidized loans.
 With these loans, you will still have to pay the interest on your loans or have it accumulate while your loans are in deferment, while you’re in school, and during your grace period.
 You can qualify for up to $20,500 over the course of your undergraduate degree.
-The interest rate is 5.05% for undergraduate students and 6.6% for graduate students for loans disbursed on or after July 1, 2019, and before July 1, 2020.
+The interest rate is 5.05% for undergraduate students and 6.6% for graduate students for new loans.

 >> Read More: Subsidized vs. Unsubsidized Student Loans

 Direct PLUS Loans

 Direct PLUS Loans are specifically for parents of students (Parent PLUS Loans) and for graduate or professional students (Grad PLUS Loans).
 You can get Direct PLUS loans to cover the total costs of attendance related to your degree.
 The 7.6% interest rate is a bit higher on these loans, and how much you can borrow depends on your credit history.

 The important thing to remember when it comes to financial aid is that grants and work-study are forms of financial aid that you do not have to repay.
 However, you have to start repaying your student loans between six to nine months after you graduate.
 Some repayment programs allow you to repay your loans based on a percentage of your income.
 If you default, your wages may be garnished and your credit score could suffer.